In order to plan the path to future growth, banks all over the

 financially dependent on governments.
 According to banking

-regulators, if governments withdraw their support from banks
+regulators, if governments withdraw their support from banks before

-is still felt acutely by the European banks.
+felt acutely by the European banks.

 Adding to the concern is the tendency of regulators worldwide to